MCreator/MCreator/plugins/mcreator-localization/help/default/villagertrades/price2.md

-The second item the trade requires.
+The second (optional) item for the trade.

-NOTE: Optional